 - Inactivity or sedentary lifestyle

 - Weight– the fatty tissue your body have, the more resistant your cells to insulin.
-Physical activities helps your body use glucose as energy and makes your cells more sensitive to insulin and can also control weight gaining.
+Physical activities help your body use glucose as energy and makes your cells more sensitive to insulin, and can also control weight gaining.

 - Race– it is unclear but races like Black, Hispanics, American- Indians and Asian- Americans are at higher risk.

-- Age– as you get older your at risk because you tend to exercise less, gain weight and loss muscle mass.
+- Age– as you get older you’re at risk because you tend to exercise less, gain weight and loss muscle mass.

 - Abnormality in the levels of cholesterol and triglycerides– you are at risk if you have low levels of HDL (high-density lipoprotein) or good cholesterol.

-For gestational diabetes– during the pregnancy, the placenta produces hormones to sustain the pregnancy and this hormones make the cells more resistant to insulin.
-In normal situation your pancreas responds by producing enough extra insulin to overcome the resistance, but when the pancreas can’t keep up, there are too little glucose gets into your cells and too much stays in your bloodstream.
+For gestational diabetes– during the pregnancy, the placenta produces hormones to sustain the pregnancy and these hormones make the cells more resistant to insulin.
+In normal situation your pancreas responds by producing enough extra insulin to overcome the resistance, but when the pancreas can’t keep up, there are too little glucose gets into your cells and too many stays in your bloodstream.